-Valuation technique:

-The following table shows the valuation techniques used in measuring Level 3 fair values for assets and liabilities carried at fair value through profit or loss and amortised cost.
+Valuation technique: The following table shows the valuation techniques used in measuring Level 3 fair values for assets and liabilities carried at fair value through profit or loss and amortised cost.

-The following table shows the valuation technique 25 dised in ineasuring Eevel 3.
-Tail values for assets and habilities carried at fair value dirough profit of loss and amortis 300 Type Valuation Technique Assets measured at fair value: Investments in unquoted equity shares The fair value is determined based on value per share derived from net worth of the Company as at the reporting Liabilities measured at amortised value: a) Fixed rate USD loan from bank (long term) The valuation model adopted for computing the fair value of the borrowing is the discounted cash flow model, b) Fixed rate INR loan from bank (long term) where the present value of expected payments is discounted using a current interest rate (FIR)
+Type Valuation Technique Assets measured at fair value: Investments in unquoted equity shares The fair value is determined based on value per share derived from net worth of the Company as at the reporting date.
+Liabilities measured at amortised value: a) Fixed rate USD loan from bank (long term) The valuation model adopted for computing the fair value of the borrowing is the discounted cash flow model, where b) Fixed rate INR Josu from bank (Jone term) the present value of expected payments is discounted using a current interest rate (EIR).